The Relationship Between Employee Engagement and Mental Health

 Uncommunicative

 If you notice an employee who is showing signs of mental health issues and struggling with workplace engagement as a result, it’s important to be proactive.
+Implementing employee engagement programs and seeking regular employee feedback can help identify and address these issues early on.
+Effective employee onboarding can also play a crucial role in setting the right tone for mental health awareness from the start.

 How to Prioritize Employee Mental Health to Increase Engagement

-In America alone, one in 25 adults live with a serious mental health condition that significantly impacts their daily life.
+In America alone, one in 25 adults lives with a serious mental health condition that significantly impacts their daily life.
 The cost of mental health struggles to an employer, through loss of engagement and productivity alone, is higher than most other health issues.
 So, providing the proper care and support for struggling employees is essential.

 1. Offer Mental Health Days